Packing Supplies and TipsStallion Moving Services in Denver, Colorado

 - Wrap silverware in paper towels and then place in a bag (any preferred type of kitchen bag of appropriate size will do).
 Wrap snugly and find a good gap in one of your medium boxes to place.

 - Properly taping the bottom of the moving boxes that you’re packing will be a small way to assure you of the safety of your goods.
 Over packed or poorly taped boxes are the most common causes of damage of moves.
-If you still have the original boxes for any of your goods, these are often the best equipped boxes to handle the packaging and moving of their original contents.
+If you still have the original boxes for any of your goods, these are often the best equipped boxes to handle the packing and moving of their original contents.

 Packing & Moving a Plasma Television Plasma televisions are considered specialty items to moving companies due to elements (xenon, neon, and helium) in the internal mechanism of the device.
 When these elements are disturbed, the color and picture quality of the TV can be severely affected.